gurgeous/sinew/README.md

 #### Writing CSV

-- `csv_header(columns)` - specify the columns for CSV output.
-If you don't call this, Sinew will use the keys from the first call to `csv_emit`.
+- `sinew.csv_header(columns)` - specify the columns for CSV output.
+If you don't call this, Sinew will use the keys from the first call to `sinew.csv_emit`.
-- `csv_emit(hash)` - append a row to the CSV file
+- `sinew.csv_emit(hash)` - append a row to the CSV file

 #### Advanced: Cache

-Sinew::Base has some advanced helpers for checking the httpdisk cache.
+Sinew has some advanced helpers for checking the httpdisk cache.
 For the following methods, `body` hashes default to form body type.

-- `cached?(method, url, params = nil, body = nil)` - check if request is cached
+- `sinew.cached?(method, url, params = nil, body = nil)` - check if request is cached
-- `uncache(method, url, params = nil, body = nil)` - remove cache file, if any
+- `sinew.uncache(method, url, params = nil, body = nil)` - remove cache file, if any
-- `status(method, url, params = nil, body = nil)` - get httpdisk status
+- `sinew.status(method, url, params = nil, body = nil)` - get httpdisk status

+Plus some caching helpers in Sinew::Response:

+- `diskpath` - the location on disk for the cached httpdisk response
+- `uncache` - remove cache file for this response

 ## Hints